 Apart from the main beach at Alibaug, which actually isn't very appealing, there are several other beaches in the area.
 These include:

-- Varsoli, 2 kilometers north of Alibaug (it's on the outskirts of the Alibaug town center).
+- Varsoli, on the northern outskirts of the Alibaug town center.

 - Kihim, 20 minutes north of Alibaug.

-- Awas, adjoining Kihim beach to the north, it's lesser frequented and quieter, about 30 minutes from Alibaug.
+- Awas, adjoining Kihim beach to the north.
+It's lesser frequented and quieter, about 30 minutes from Alibaug.

 - Akshi, about 10 minutes south of Alibaug.

-- Nagaon, 10 kilometers south of Alibaug.
+- Nagaon, 20 minutes south of Alibaug.
 It's sometimes referred to as "mini Goa" during peak season.

 Most of the beaches have become polluted and touristy in recent years, with activities such as camel cart and horse rides (they don't operate during the monsoon season though).
 Water sports have proliferated at most beaches including Varsoli, Nagaon, and Kihim.
 Nagaon beach also offers boat access to Khanderi and Undheri forts.